CaptainSapphire/PH-s-Blog/_posts/2024-10-26-Moorpark-Competiton.md

 The first visual was fine, but the second was a little janky.
 I think establishing the timing of the first count of the visual will allow a smoother transition between the move beforehand and the hold.  <br><br>
 !["Movement 1"](https://photos.smugmug.com/Moorpark-Competition-10202024/i-qdt2DpP/0/KZrX3vxKgPc4qzwcsRF6mbNWb2zs2x9xfVtxQZp72/L/IMG_5053-L.jpg)<br><br>
 *The set I'm referring to during movement one.
 Image taken by Antony Yang.*<br><br>
+Movement 2 we either dragged or rushed, I can't quite recall.
+I do recall feeling a lot of our sounds being relatively strong, though.

 !["Me during the performance."](https://photos.smugmug.com/Moorpark-Competition-10202024/i-vRT7rvd/0/L6zrSpwDJsLQLHsXx6kdgNVkWDbmMcRJMLQ3Ck8Xw/L/_NZ84710-L.jpg)<br><br>